matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 ## Examples

-Depending on interest of the user, the following are recommended starting points for using Instrument Maker:
+The following are recommended starting points for using Instrument Maker:

 ### **"Theremin style"**![example-theremin1](example-theremin1.png)